 or the vet.
 Have it checked over thoroughly.
 If fleas are found,

 take the precaution and have it bathed.
 Kittens are much easier and

 nicer to bathe than cats.
 And if caught early, you will rid yourself of a flea

 This is quick and painless.
 If your cat has long nails and is tearing

 up your house, bring it in for a nail clipping.
-It could save your home
+I generally do this in morning, while you wait,

 Click here to discover